glubsy/gfy-mp4-fetch/README.md

 downloads the correponding mp4 into a directory with the same name as the gfycrap.

 To put it simply:
-* Lists all potential Gfycat files on local disk
+* Lists all gfycat lookalike files (filenames) on local disk
-* Fecthes corresponding mp4 file on gfycat servers
+* Fetches corresponding mp4 file URL on gfycat servers
 * Downloads the file to disk according to the directory layout of local files

 Usage: